jhkette/react-typescript-example/README.md

 ## React Typescript Lesson

-This is the react typescript lesson.
-The first Lesson.
-Each Branch is a lesson.
-The last branch is the main app.
+This is the react/redux typescript lesson.
+This branch contains the final App.
+The app fetches todos from [json placeholder](https://jsonplaceholder.typicode.com/todos/).
+It also deletes them.
+It's not very interesting but it does give clear guidance on how to use react/redux with Typescript